On the existence of solutions to stochastic quasi-variational inequality and complementarity problems: Stochastic complementarity problems

-By invoking the boundedness of $T$, it follows that the set $\bar T$ is bounded and the result follows. \end{proof}

-We now state the following sufficiency condition~\cite[Th.~2.6.1]{facchinei02finite} for the solvability of deterministic complementarity problems which is subsequently used in analyzing the stochastic generalizations. \begin{theorem} \em Let $K$ be a closed convex cone in $\Real^n$ and let $F$ be a continuous map from $K$ into $\Real^n$.
+The main result in this section is an almost-sure sufficiency condition for the solvability of a stochastic complementarity problem SCP$(K,F)$.
+We now state the following sufficiency condition~\cite[Th.~2.6.1]{facchinei02finite} for the solvability of deterministic complementarity problems which is subsequently used in analyzing the stochastic generalizations. \begin{theorem} \em Let $K$ be a nonempty, closed, and convex cone in $\Real^n$ and let $F$ be a continuous map from $K$ into $\Real^n$.
 If there exists a copositive matrix $E \in \Real^{n\times n}$ on $K$ such that ($K, E$) is an {\bf R}$_0$ pair and the union

-is bounded, then the CP($K, F$) has a solution. \end{theorem} Recall that, in our notation for SCP($K,H$), $H(x)=\bkE[H(x;\om)]$.
-We now present an intermediate result required in deriving an integration-free sufficiency condition. \begin{lemma} \em Let $K = \Real^n_+$ and let $H(x;\om)$ be a mapping that satisfies Assumption \ref{assumption1}.
-Given an $\om \in \Omega$, suppose the following holds:
+is bounded, then the CP($K, F$) has a solution. \end{theorem} Recall that in our notation for SCP($K,F$), $F(x)=\bkE[G(x;\om)]$.